 When IT has a bird’s eye view of the tools and technology in use at the company, they have greater insight into which tools are being used and how they’re being used.
 This gives IT teams a better idea of what’s needed to do certain jobs and what each employee needs to be successful.

 Only known tools can be measured in this way.
-When apps are unknown, IT cannot successfully determine what’s needed in a certain team’s toolbox, which may lead to future purchasing indecision.
+When apps are unknown, IT can’t successfully determine what’s needed in a certain team’s toolbox, which may lead to future purchasing indecision.
 IT leaders benefit from tools like SaaS management that can uncover apps hidden in Shadow IT.
 This way, IT teams can have more productive and impactful conversations with employees about what they really need from a technology standpoint.

-New Opportunities for Improvement
+New opportunities for improvement

 IT is constantly evolving.
 CIOs and IT leaders are continually testing new tools and looking for better solutions that will support business outcomes.